-- 4. The HSI control will make up to three trials for ignition.
-Each trial for ignition will take approximately 20 seconds.
-The first two trials for ignition will occur within 40 seconds if ignition is not achieved.
-A 15 minute wait period will then begin after the second trial for ignition has taken place.
-After the 15 minute time has passed, the third and final trial for ignition will take place.
-If ignition is not achieved at this final trial, the system will lock out, and a three flash pattern will be indicated by the LED. - 5.
-The gas control valve in this heater is a two stage control.
+- 5. The gas control valve in this heater is a two stage control.
 When a call for heat occurs, the valve will open to its first stage rate.
 Depending upon temperature requirements and temperature control setting, the valve will then either remain at first stage heat rate before the temperature control is satisfied, or the valve will open completely to its second stage capacity.
-If the valve opens to its second stage capacity, it is designed to revert back to its first stage heat rate before controller shuts the heater down. - 6.
-Do not exceed input rating stamped on nameplate or manufacturer's recommended burner orifice pressure for size orifice(s) used.
+If the valve opens to its second stage capacity, it is designed to revert back to its first stage heat rate before controller shuts heater down. - Do not exceed input rating stamped on nameplate or manufacturer's recommended burner orifice pressure for size orifice(s) used.
 Make certain that the primary air supply to main burner is open and free of dust, dirt and debris for complete, proper combustion.